my-doan/nd00333_AZMLND_C2/README.md

 ### 1. Authentication
 I must create a Service Principal using az.
-However, since I used the VM, I was unable to cdo this because I did not have the prpoert permissions.
+However, since I used the VM, I was unable to do this because I did not have the proper permissions.

 ### 2. Automated ML Experiment
 The next step is to create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
 Using the Bank Marketing dataset,  I trained the data using a binary classification model (the target column being `y`) to identify customers who were influenced by the bank's marketing campaign.
 Below are screenshots of the uploaded data and the finished experiment.